arianacx/aseprite-errors/README.md

 always required for the compilation
 ```

-## other errors (uncommon)
+## Other errors (uncommon)
-Issues with Skia or Aseprite files/folders.
+# Issues with Skia or Aseprite files/folders
+Try redownloading the files.
 If you do not use any compression software and just Windows' native one, there might be some issues with copy and pasting files (from downloads to Local Disk), try to decompress *before* copying, else some subfolders or files might not be copied.

 ## farewell